maludee/dsp/03-command_line.md

 `ls -Glp`

 > > - list files in current directory
-- list all files in directory
+- list all files in directory including those that start with "."
 - list long format files in table
 - list files in long format with file sizes using unit suffixes
-- list files in long format w/ unit suffixes and including files that start with ","
+- list files in long format w/ unit suffixes and including files that start with "."
 - list files sorted by time modified
 - list files with colorized output, in long format, and with slashes after directory names.